meatball133/crystal/exercises/concept/wellingtons-weather-station/.docs/instructions.md

 The weather station wants you to implement a method that converts a temperature from Celsius to Fahrenheit.

-Implement the `to_fahrenheit` method that takes a number in Celsius and returns the temperature in Fahrenheit as an integer.
+Implement the `Temperature#to_fahrenheit` method that takes an argument `celsius` and returns the temperature in Fahrenheit as an integer.

 ```crystal
 Temperature.new.to_fahrenheit(10)